louischatriot/nedb/README.md

 });

 // Example of using expireAfterSeconds to remove documents 1 hour
-// after their creation (timestampData option is true here) db.ensureIndex({ fieldName: 'createdAt', expireAfterSeconds: 3600 }, function (err) {
+// after their creation (db's timestampData option is true here) db.ensureIndex({ fieldName: 'createdAt', expireAfterSeconds: 3600 }, function (err) {
 });
 ```